lillap/computer-store/README.md

 ### Usage

 ### Contributing
-No further development is planned or necessary as of now, but feel free suggest improvements!
+No further development is planned or necessary as of now, but feel free to suggest improvements!